 This is purely speculative and has no physical product to back it up since they are mainly applied to indexes.
 What really happens is that traders buy virtual permission to hold the index at a certain value to buy or sell it to someone else.
 Traders are speculating where the market is going to go.

 Here’s the clincher – E-mini futures contracts aren’t real.
-They are only in existence cause traders say they are and are putting values to them.
+They are only in existence cause traders say they are and are putting a value on them.

 What is margin?
-In the actual stock market it is money you borrow to invest in the market.
-When you buy a stock (share) of a company money immediately gets taken out of your account and invested into that company.
+In the actual stock market, it is money you borrow to invest in the market.
+When you buy a stock (share) of the company, money immediately gets taken out of your account and invested into that company.
 It’s a physical transaction.

 Margin happens when you don’t have enough money of your own to buy it and borrow it from your broker.

-Futures works completely different.
+Futures work completely differently.
 There is nothing tangible to purchase.
 You are required to have a certain amount of money in your account to trade specific contracts.